fernanucm/PLBASIC/README.md

   Inserts a list of immediate values (reals or strings, but not expressions) in the program.

 * `READ var1 [,var2,…]`
-  Allows you to parse them (as an `INPUT` but without a human intervention).
+  Reads values in `DATA` statements into each variable (as an `INPUT` but without a human intervention).

 * `RESTORE [li]`
-  Tells from which DATA line the next `READ` should pick its values.
+  Tells from which `DATA` line the next `READ` should pick its values.

 * `STOP`
   Stops the execution.